prometheus/snmp_exporter/README.md

 Visit http://localhost:9116/snmp?target=1.2.3.4 where 1.2.3.4 is the IP of the SNMP device to get metrics from.
 You can also specify a `module` parameter, to choose which module to use from the config file.
-You can also specify a 'community' paramter, to override the community string from the config file.
+You can also specify an (base64 encoded AES-GCM encrypted) 'community' paramter, to override the community string from the config file.

 ## Configuration